Alejogb1/job-board/blog-data/how-can-predicted-model-outputs-be-compared-to-multiclass-labels.md

 id: "how-can-predicted-model-outputs-be-compared-to-multiclass-labels"
 ---

-Alright, let's talk about something I've grappled with countless times in my career – evaluating model predictions against multiclass labels.
+, let's talk about something I've grappled with countless times in my career – evaluating model predictions against multiclass labels.
 It's a critical step, and frankly, it's where many projects either flourish or falter.
 I remember back in my early days, working on a classification problem for handwritten digit recognition, we spent days fine-tuning the model only to realize our evaluation metrics were completely misleading us.
-The model was incredibly confident in its *incorrect* classifications, which our naive approach didn't highlight.
+The model was incredibly confident in its _incorrect_ classifications, which our naive approach didn't highlight.
 It was a painful but valuable lesson in the nuances of multiclass evaluation.
 So, how do we do this effectively?

 The fundamental challenge stems from the fact that in multiclass settings, we're dealing with multiple potential categories, not just a binary true/false situation.
-This means we need metrics that capture the model's performance across *all* classes, not just individual ones.
+This means we need metrics that capture the model's performance across _all_ classes, not just individual ones.
 Simply checking if a prediction matches the label isn't sufficient to give a holistic view.
 This is where things like confusion matrices and specific metrics tailored for multiclass scenarios come in.

 Firstly, let’s start with the basics: the confusion matrix.
 This is a visualization that breaks down your predictions against the true labels.
 On one axis, you’ve got the actual class labels, and on the other, your predicted class labels.
 The cells within the matrix represent the counts where an actual class was predicted as a specific predicted class.
 The diagonals, as you might guess, show the correct classifications.
-Off-diagonal elements show errors, allowing us to see *where* the model is getting confused between different classes.
+Off-diagonal elements show errors, allowing us to see _where_ the model is getting confused between different classes.
 It's exceptionally useful for understanding the types of mistakes your model is making, not just how often.
 This alone can give you a significant insight about your model's bias.

 Now, let’s move to the metrics.
 A straightforward metric that’s often misused in multiclass scenarios is “accuracy."
 Accuracy is simply the ratio of correct predictions to the total number of predictions.
 Mathematically:

-*Accuracy = (Number of Correct Predictions) / (Total Number of Predictions)*
+_Accuracy = (Number of Correct Predictions) / (Total Number of Predictions)_

 While seemingly intuitive, accuracy can be misleading when your classes aren’t balanced.
 For instance, if you have a dataset where 90% of the samples belong to one class, a model that predicts that class every single time will have 90% accuracy, yet be fundamentally useless.